 FormMaker is an InDesign add-on that makes it easy to create fully styled, interactive, fillable PDF forms in InDesign.

-The instructions for installing FormMaker are the same as for FormMagic, and can be found on the FormMagic help page.
+The instructions for installing FormMaker are the same as for FormMagic, and can be found in the downloaded package.

 To learn how to format the visual appearance of form fields (whether text fields or dropdown lists, etc.) and how to create comb fields, refer to the FormMagic help page.
 FormMaker includes all of FormMagic‘s features, so everything written in that guide is applicable to FormMaker as well.

 Almost anything that can be done to a form field in Acrobat can now be done to a form field directly inside InDesign.
 FormMaker basically brings Acrobat’s form-field Properties dialog box to InDesign.